June 10th is National Rosé Day.

 Even within a wine region—New Zealand, Northern California, Provence, South Africa, etc.—rosé wines are made in a variety of styles: drier, sweeter, lighter, fuller, pale in color, deep in color.
 See the chart below.

 Dry rosé wine is the all-occasion wine in the south of France—no surprise, since Provence is the world base of dry rosé production.
-There, vin rosé is paired with all the foods, all year around.
+There, vin rosé is paired with all the foods, all year round.

 In fact, dry French rosé outsells white wine in France!